-No paved roads lead directly into the tiny town of Churchill, Manitoba, on the remote, southwestern shores of Hudson Bay, so you'll have to arrive by train or plane to see the area's most famous seasonal residents—polar bears.
-From July to November, about a thousand migrate to Churchill, earning it the nickname the "polar bear capital of the world."
-Here, the planet's largest land carnivores spend the summer and await winter, when the bay freezes and they can perch on the ice and hunt for ringed seals.
-Summertime also brings thousands of migrating beluga whales to the town's coast—another reason to visit.
+No paved roads lead directly into the tiny town of Churchill, Manitoba, on the remote, southwestern shores of Hudson Bay.
+As you arrive by train or airplane, you’ll see the area's most famous seasonal residents—polar bears.
+From July to November, about a thousand of the giant creatures migrate to Churchill, earning it the title of "polar bear capital of the world."
+The planet's largest land carnivores spend the summer here and anxiously anticipate winter; this is when the bay freezes over and they can perch on the ice, lying in wait for ringed seals.
+Summertime also brings thousands of migrating beluga whales to the town's coast, providing another fascinating reason to visit!

 Trip Summary: Churchill, Canada | 7 Days